 Outsourcing facilities—inspections, change of ownership, fees, 41.3

-The Board of Pharmacy hereby amends Chapter 41, "Outsourcing Facilities," Iowa Administrative Code.
+The Board of Pharmacy hereby proposes to amend Chapter 41, "Outsourcing Facilities," Iowa Administrative Code.

 Legal Authority for Rule Making